soulhotel/yor-ytdlp/README.md

 ## Usage

+- Ensure that you already have yt-dlp on your system
 - Git clone this repo or download the source above
 - Make the script an executable then run it
 - Drag a URL in, or use the text file